DionLab/RepeatDetector/README.md

 Repeat Detector (RD) is a deterministic profile weighting algorithm for counting repeats in targeted sequencing data.
 Based on the pfsearch algorithm, it is an alignment free method that uses unaligned FASTA files, along with a preset motif file.

 ## Installation
-Repeat Detector and it's dependency libprf (DionLab/libprf) can be installed using:
+Repeat Detector and its dependency libprf (DionLab/libprf) can be installed using:
 ```
 git clone https://github.com/DionLab/libprf.git
 git clone https://github.com/DionLab/RepeatDetector.git